Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Detecting online coordination

-It would clearly be fruitful to extend the co-action framework for detecting coordination to the short-form video platforms that have become prominent in the increasingly video-first media ecology.
-In order to do so, however, the framework needs traction on two characteristic features of short-video platforms: their advanced multimodality and contexts of complex similarity between posts.
+The co-action approach to detecting coordination is promising also for studying coordinated behaviour on short-video platforms.
+In order to extend the approach in that direction, however, it needs traction on two characteristic features of short-video platforms: their advanced multimodality and potential for complex similarity between posts.